OkayHughes/open-lab-notebook/src/posts/misc/mpas_sw.md

 I've set it to a 5 second `$$ dt $$`

 Ah, it runs.
-There's defaultly _no diffusion in the model!_
+There's defaultly _no diffusion in the model!_ gonna try to change that

 Link to ideally unfucked grid file [here](https://drive.google.com/file/d/1fNvt6LyqnUjxVeF_NvxVd6lN7t1K5jes/view?usp=sharing)